 The concept of developing a balloon-based drug delivery system to prevent arterial restenosis was based on the hypothesis that a durable effect on neointimal proliferation could be achieved following single-drug delivery and potentially minimizing the impact of the chronically implantable components.12 This technologic approach appeared to contradict historical experimental and clinical data suggesting that sustained tissue exposure to therapeutic levels of drug was necessary to effectively inhibit neointimal proliferation.13 Due to its particular delivery mechanism and resulting pharmacokinetic profile, the promising results shown by the early DCB trials were originally challenged under the premise that sustained drug release was needed to attain long-term clinical efficacy.5,6,8

 COATING FEATURES AND MECHANISM OF ACTION

-All DCBs developed to date use paclitaxel due to its high lipophilic profile, potent antiproliferative effect, and chemical stability following tissue delivery.14 Paclitaxel has shown to inhibit cell proliferation and migration due to an irreversible stabilization of intracellular microtubules, resulting in inhibition of cell replication during metaphase and anaphase of mitosis.15 Early experimental data showed that drug carriers are needed to transfer and maintain paclitaxel tissue ...
+All DCBs developed to date use paclitaxel due to its high lipophilic profile, potent antiproliferative effect, and chemical stability following tissue delivery.14 Paclitaxel has shown to inhibit cell proliferation and migration due to an irreversible stabilization of intracellular microtubules, resulting in inhibition of cell replication during metaphase and anaphase of mitosis.15 Early experimental data showed that drug carriers are needed to transfer and ...